domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 <p class="meta">07 Apr 2020 - Berkeley, CA</p>

-Use it or lose it!
+Use it or lose it, folks!

+(Or, take on the Corporate Speak challenge: See if you can avoid the use of any of these like The Plague and still succeed in your career.)

 30,000-foot view
 Above my pay grade